 Using CENTURY to reach a new level of teaching and learning

-Deira International School is a thriving British Curriculum school in Dubai that educates pupils from over 80 different countries.
-Run by the non-profit Al Futtaim Educational Foundation, DIS has an intense focus on personalised learning, community building and student wellbeing.
+Deira International School is a thriving British Curriculum school in Dubai winner of the 2021 ISC Digital and Technology Learning Award.
+Run by the non-profit Al Futtaim Education Foundation, DIS has an intense focus on personalised learning, community building and student wellbeing.

 Linda Parsons leads the school’s education technology strategy, ensuring that students from ages three to 18 are able to harness the power of cutting-edge technology to achieve their full potential.

-Since April this year, DIS’ pupils have answered more than 300,000 questions on CENTURY, completing more than 35,000 nuggets (microlessons) on the platform.
-The platform’s AI has identified and made learning recommendations for almost 10,000 misconceptions of learners.
+Since April last year, DIS’ pupils have answered more than 800,000 questions on CENTURY, completing more than 95,000 nuggets (microlessons) on the platform.
+The platform’s AI has identified and made learning recommendations for 20,000 misconceptions of learners.

 We spoke to Linda to learn how Deira’s students are benefitting from the use of CENTURY.